michelepeixoto/MaxBoost/README.md

 Home page:
 - sign in feature
 - different page look if signed in (show messages and profile buttons instead of sign in and sign up buttons)
-- pull list of users who are online to main page feature
 - show name of game hyperlinked to a page about the game on top of picture in most played games feature

 Play page: